HyunCafe/odin-todoapp/README.md

 ## Challenges
 #### Sort and Drag Challenge
-* I was struggling with items being dragged into task containers in my to-do list project.
-First, I tried limiting the draggable items to only the tasks within each column with the 'draggable: .main__column--tasks' option.
-But those sneaky little items still managed to sneak into the task containers.
+* I encountered a problem in my to-do list project where draggable items were being placed into task containers.
+Initially, I tried to limit draggable items to only the tasks within each column using the 'draggable: .main__column--tasks' option.
+However, this proved ineffective as the items still managed to find their way into task containers.

-* So, I added an 'onMove' function to the Sortable constructor to check if the destination element of the drag event was a task container.
-If it was, I told it to 'get lost' by returning false.
+* To remedy this, I added an 'onMove' function to the Sortable constructor to check whether the destination element of the drag event was a task container.
+If it was, I returned false to prevent it from being placed there.

-* Next, I tried making the entire task container draggable with 'draggable: .task__container' and excluding the task content with the 'filter' option.
-But that didn't work out as planned.
+* Subsequently, I attempted to make the entire task container draggable with 'draggable: .task__container' while excluding task content with the 'filter' option, but this did not yield the desired outcome.

-* I even tried adding the 'group: shared' option to allow items to be dragged between columns.
-That was cool and all, but it still let items slip into task containers.
+* I also tried adding the 'group: shared' option to enable items to be dragged between columns, but it still resulted in draggable items being placed into task containers.

-* After trying all kinds of solutions, I finally had a "duh" moment and changed the class name of the task container from main__column--tasks to task__container.
-And voila!
-The solution was as simple as that.
-I was chasing my tail for hours, and all I needed was a good old-fashioned name change... at least I got some cardio in.
+* Finally, after exploring different solutions, I realized that the issue was simply caused by the class name of the task container, which I changed from main__column--tasks to task__container (Since my columns also had that name).
+This resolved the problem, and the solution was much simpler than I initially thought.